Market crash, is it any different this time?

-During each correction market fell by 43%,41% and 60% from the respective recent peaks.
+During each correction, the market fell by 43%,41% and 60% from the respective recent peaks.
 But each time within two years the market recovered by 70%, 62% and 132% respectively each.

-People who believed that this time it is different and exited from the market booked loses.
+People who believed that this time it is different and exited from the market booked losses.
 But, people who remained invested or added fresh funds in the markets were handsomely rewarded.

-Despite the current correction, a sum of INR 1 lac invested in April 1990 would have grown to INR 43 lacs most of which is tax free.
+Despite the current correction, a sum of INR 1 lac invested in April 1990 would have grown to INR 43 lacs most of which is tax-free.
 Which in terms of returns is 13.28% CAGR(Compounded Annual Growth Rate).
 During the same period, SIP return has been 11% CAGR again most of which is tax-free.
 Indeed a good way to preserve and grow wealth isn't it.